Michaelangel007/d2_cheat_sheet/README.md

    * e.g. `#totals` is the same as: `#table.totals`
  * Interactive -- tooltips for runes and runewords (now includes Patch 2.6)
    * Yellow highlight hover row pointer for all tables
- * click on runes to toggle "rune ownership"
+ * Click on runes to toggle "rune ownership"
    * Clean visual rune upgrades
    * Hover over rune to see details
    * Rune chest dropping and farming info